johnwesleyquintero/wesai-np/README.md

     npm install
     npm run dev
     ```
 3. Follow the "For Users" guide above to sign up and add your Gemini API key within the running application.
-The app is pre-configured to connect to a development Supabase instance.
+The app is pre-configured to connect to the production Supabase instance.

 ## Technology Stack
-- **Frontend:** React, TypeScript, Tailwind CSS
+- **Frontend:** React, TypeScript, Vite, Tailwind CSS
 - **Backend & Database:** Supabase (Authentication, PostgreSQL, Realtime Subscriptions, Storage)
 - **AI Integration:** Google Gemini API (`@google/genai`)
 - **State Management:** React Hooks and Context API.
 The application features a clean, maintainable architecture built on custom hooks for logic encapsulation and reducers for predictable state management.

 ## Legacy & Philosophy

-The WesCore platform is built on the foundation of **WesAI NP**, an operator-first tool designed from a core philosophy of turning challenges into opportunities, prioritizing competence over conventional approaches, and building robust systems for long-term strategic independence.
+The WesCore platform is built on the foundation of an operator-first philosophy: turning challenges into opportunities, prioritizing competence over conventional approaches, and building robust systems for long-term strategic independence.

-This platform preserves the raw, powerful "cockpit" feel that values results and efficiency above all else.
+This platform preserves a raw, powerful "cockpit" feel that values results and efficiency above all else.
 It is a sovereign, intelligent tool for turning your ideas into action.